-Folding 101: How to Fold Shirts and Sweaters for Perfect Stacking on Closet Shelves
+Folding 101: How to Fold Clothes for Shelves So They Always Look Great

 Follow These Folding Instructions for Shirts and Sweaters to Achieve Perfect Stacks of Clothing Like the Ones Seen in Retail Stores